Small modular reactor: Radioactive waste

 The high diversity of SMR reactors and their respective fuel cycles may also require more diverse waste management strategies to recycle or safely dispose of their nuclear waste.
 Managing a larger number of spent fuel types will be more challenging than the current situation, where most spent fuel comes from light water reactors.

 As Krall and Macfarlane stressed in a 2018 paper, some types of SMR spent fuels or coolants—such as highly reactive and corrosive uranium fluoride (UF4) from molten salt reactors or pyrophoric sodium from liquid metal-cooled fast breeders—cannot be directly disposed of in a deep geologic repository because of their chemical reactivity in underground environments (such as deep clay formations, crystalline rocks, or rock salt).
 To avoid exacerbating spent fuel storage and disposal issues, it will be necessary to reprocess and condition these materials in an appropriate and safe manner before final geological disposal.

 A study by Keto et al. (2022) at the VTT Technical Research Centre of Finland also addressed the management of spent nuclear fuel (SNF) and low- and intermediate-level waste (LILW) from the possible future deployment of SMRs in Finland.
 The study indicated that, per gigawatt-electric-year (GWe-year), larger masses of SNF and other high-level waste (HLW), as well as larger volumes of low-level waste (LLW), would be produced by a light water SMR compared to a large nuclear power plant.

 A report by the German Federal Office for the Safety of Nuclear Waste Management (BASE) found that extensive interim storage and fuel transports would still be required for SMRs.
 The report also concluded that a deep geological repository is unavoidable due to the presence of highly mobile, long-lived fission products that cannot be efficiently transmuted because of their low neutron cross section.
 This is the case with dose-dominating radionuclides such as ^{129}I, ^{99}Tc, and ^{79}Se, which exist as soluble anions that are not sorbed onto the negatively charged minerals and are not retarded in geological media.

+Nuclear waste is regulated within the existing nuclear governance systems, originally designed for conventional nuclear reactors.
+In the United States, oversight of waste is coordinated through the US Nuclear Regulatory Framework Commission and US Department of Energy.
+SMRs produce broadly similar categories of waste as large reactors, however differences in deployment of scale, design, and use of SMR alters the transportation needs, logistics, and containment demands.